-How to become a competitive swimmerOctober 17, 2016 Get Started
+Find a club and become a competitive swimmerOctober 17, 2016 Get Started

-Starting at swimming lessons
+Start at swimming lessons

-The real focus on starting to learn to compete is when you take Stages 8-10.
+The real focus on becoming a competitive swimmer is when you take Stages 8-10.
 By the time you reach Stage 10 you will be completing a set lasting 1600m.

 Join a club

 Next step is to take your competitive swimmer aspirations to the next level.
 Join a Swim England affiliated club, and become a member of Swim England through the club.

 This will ensure you get expert tuition and guidance.
 It is the same if you want to get into open water swimming.
 Find your nearest club by using our English Clubs look-up below.